rowanmanning/dotfiles/README.md

 These are my dotfiles.
 Vast swathes copied from [Mathias' dotfiles][mathias].
 They run on a Mac only (for now).

 Installing
 ----------

-You'll need both [Homebrew][brew] and Git installed for this to work.
-You can install Git with `brew install git` once Homebrew is present.
+You'll need Git installed for this to work.

 ```sh
 git clone https://github.com/rowanmanning/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && source bootstrap.sh